Soares/simplifience.com/post/bias/hindsight.md

 Imagine standing on the brink of human knowledge and staring out into the wild unknown.
 Imagine trying to make sense of the chaos, without Google by your side.

 If you ever manage to find an answer in that darkness, everyone will say it was obvious.
-But *everything* seem obvious in retrospect.
+But *everything* seems obvious in retrospect.
 When you're standing out there facing the unknown, there are a thousand paths before you and each leads to a conclusion that everyone will say was obvious.
 Which path do you choose?

-In retrospect, it feels obvious that rats are not spontaneously generated.
+In retrospect, it feels obvious that rats are not spontaneously generated from piles of dirty rags.
 That the Earth is governed by the same laws as the Heavens.
 That we can sharpen rocks and attach them to sticks.

 __These discoveries are only obvious in hindsight.__ They're not obvious when you're out there in the fray struggling to discover them.

 Civilization runs on ideas that seem oh-so-obvious in retrospect.
 A thousand years of stagnant silence can be shattered by a single thought.

-Never underestimate the difficulty of having obvious ideas.
+Never underestimate the power of an obvious idea.